Suchinta008/contact_form/README.md

 ## Configure the Database
 To configure the Database first we need to create the database.
 In my case I created the database with name contact_form and inside it I created the table contact_form
-You can simply run the below query to create the table
+You can simply run the below query to create the table after creating the Database

 ####